mes32/Weekend1_Salary_Calc/README.md

 Create an application that records employee salaries and adds salaries up to report monthly costs.

 ## Installation and Setup
+- Clone this repository `git clone https://github.com/mes32/Weekend1_Salary_Calc.git` and change directory `cd Weekend1_Salary_Calc/`
+- Install the neccessary Node.js packages `npm install`
+- Start the server `npm start`
+- You should see a client-side implementation of the Salary Calculator here [http://localhost:5000](http://localhost:5000)

 ## Features
 - The application has an input form that collects _employee first name, last name, ID number, job title, annual salary_.